-Over two hundred people attended the public event on July 11, 2018 to hear from curator Emmanuel Jarus, watch the video submissions, and take in the past works and letters of intent from six shortlisted Canadian and International artists.
+Nearly two hundred people attended the public event on July 11, 2018 to hear from curator Emmanuel Jarus, watch the one minute video submissions from six shortlisted Canadian and International artists.
 If you attended, thank you so much for participating!

 The public had it's say and the selected artists are: